Skip to content

 stopwords = _load_stopwords(normalizer)

-return form in stopwords
+return norm_form in stopwords

 load_person_names()